Deferring your university place this year? You’re not alone.

 The traditional gap year round Asia may be placed on hold but there’s still loads of beautiful places to be discovered closer to home.
-From driving through the Scottish Highlands, to going on the world’s fastest zipwire in Wales, to kayaking down the Thames, there’s plenty of hidden gems.
+From driving through the Scottish Highlands, to going on the world’s fastest zipwire in Wales, to kayaking down the Thames, there’s plenty of hidden gems in the UK.
 Travelling around the UK still gives you a wider perspective, enhances your time management and organisation skills which employers love.
 80% of employers think that travelling makes you more qualified for the job!

-When travel restrictions relax you travel further afield.
-If you do choose to go travelling make sure you:
+Regulation depending, if you do choose to go travelling make sure you: